Bigfoot71/simplify-lua/README.md

 # Usage

 ```
-simplify = require("simplify-lua")
+simplify = require("simplify")
-local verts = simplify(verts, tolerance, highQuality)
+local points = simplify(points, tolerance, highQuality)
 ```

 ### Function parameters

-`verts`: Table containing the vertices.
+`points`: Table containing the points.
 Can be represented as a single table or as a table of tables depending on the version chosen, i.e. like this:
 ```
 Single table:

-	local verts = {x1,y1, x2,y2, x3,y3, ...}
+	local points = {x1,y1, x2,y2, x3,y3, ...}
 ```

 ```
 Table of tables:

-	local verts = { {x,y}, {x,y}, {x,y}, ...}
+	local points = { {x,y}, {x,y}, {x,y}, ...}
 ```
 `tolerance [optional, 0.1 by default]`: Affects the amount of simplification that occurs (the smaller, the less simplification).

-`highestQuality [optional, True by default]`: Flag to exclude the distance pre-processing.
+`highestQuality [optional, true by default]`: Flag to exclude the distance pre-processing.
 Produces higher quality results, but runs slower.